First Communion (Short Story Excerpt)

 “I’m sorry to have missed it, Uncle Bobby,” I said, “I can’t imagine what that was like…” my voice trailed off into an empty silence.

 “Ten years,” he said, “Ten years ago next week.
 Seems like yesterday,” he picked up his beer then and drank in long gulps, placed his empty glass gently on the table, and ran his finger along the rim.
 “Hell of a thing cancer.
 You never want to see anyone go through that.
 Not a child.”
 Uncle Bobby lifted his hand in the air with two fingers extended, he pointed to himself and then to me.
 “You did want another one right?”
 I finished what was in my glass and told him that I did.
-“Atta boy,” He put his hand on my shoulder again, “Look at you! all grown up and everything.
+“Atta boy,” He put his hand on my shoulder again, “Look at you!
+All grown up and everything.
 Spitting image of your father,” he threw his hands over his head, “I said that already, I know, I know.
 I repeat.
 I can’t help it, I look in your face and I see my older brother.
 I see our family.”

 We sat for a moment in silence waiting for the fresh beers to arrive.
 I was hot, my clothes felt tight and heavy on my skin.
 It seemed stuffy in the bar with so many people; I found it hard to breathe.
 I realized I had been clutching at my collar, pulling it sideways, unconsciously gasping for air.